treosh/lighthouse-ci-action/README.md

 Specify the number of runs to do on each URL.

 > **Note**: Asserting against a single run can lead to flaky performance assertions.
-> Use `1` only to ensure static audits like Lighthouse scores or page size.
+> Use `1` only to ensure static audits like Lighthouse scores, page size, or performance budgets.

 ```yml
 runs: 3